Who Am I Really? Understanding The Psychological Self

 According to Jung, the Self emerges through a process called individuation, in which one integrates various aspects of one’s personality.

-From birth, every person possesses an innate sense of wholeness or the Self, but as development progresses, distinct ego-consciousness forms, separating from this initial unity.
+Every person possesses an innate sense of wholeness from birth, but as development progresses, distinct ego-consciousness forms, separating from this initial unity.

-Jung’s theory of neurosis revolves around the idea of a self-regulating psyche, wherein tensions arise between the ego and the unconscious, leading to neurotic symptoms.
+Jung’s theory of neurosis revolves around the idea of a regulating psyche, wherein tensions arise between the ego and the unconscious, leading to neurotic symptoms.

 Neurosis manifests as unresolved conflicts between these opposing psychological attitudes.